firmino/PyWANN/README.md

 ### WiSARD Parameters
 1. retina_length: (INT) The length of the retina
 2. num_bits_addr: (INT) Number of bits used to build the memories
-3. bleaching : (BOOLEAN) If bleaching thechnique is active or not, default value is True
+3. bleaching : (BOOLEAN) If bleaching technique is active or not, default value is True
 4. confidence_threshold: (FLOAT) Confidence used by bleaching technique to solve tie problems, default is 0.1
 5. ignore_zero_addr : (BOOLEAN) The classification of sparse feature vectors can be improved excluding positions zeros.
 Default value is False
 6. defaul_b_bleaching : (INT) The initial value for bleaching technique.
 Default value is 1